 ✅ (When ready or on a sizable budget) shop for good-to-haves: pop filter, mic stand, ring light

-✅ Set up VEED as your podcast recording and editing software
+✅ Set up your podcast recording and editing software

 Stage 3: Plan and script episodes